jotaro-ora/claude-code-agent/tools/README.md

 ## Overview

-This directory contains high-quality, reusable utility tools that can be used across all project requirements.
+This directory contains high-quality, reusable utility tools that can be used across all project tasks.
 All code in this directory must adhere to the highest standards of quality, documentation, and maintainability.

 **⚠️ IMPORTANT**: This directory is **IMMUTABLE**.
-Tools here should never be modified during requirement implementations.
+Tools here should never be modified during task implementations.
 Only add new tools or make improvements through careful review and testing.

+**🔧 CRITICAL MAINTENANCE RULE**: When modifying any tool in this directory (adding, updating, or removing tools), you MUST also update `tools_list.md` to reflect the changes.
+This file serves as the authoritative reference for AI agents to understand available functionality.

+## Tools Documentation Maintenance

+### tools_list.md
+- **Purpose**: Comprehensive catalog of all available tools for AI agent reference
+- **Location**: `/tools/tools_list.md`
+- **Maintenance**: Must be updated whenever tools are added, modified, or removed
+- **Content**: Includes purpose, main functions, usage examples, and categorization

+### Required Updates to tools_list.md
+When making any changes to tools in this directory:

+1. **Adding New Tools**: Add complete entry with purpose, main function, description, and usage
+2. **Modifying Existing Tools**: Update the corresponding entry to reflect changes
+3. **Removing Tools**: Remove the corresponding entry
+4. **Function Changes**: Update main function names and descriptions
+5. **New Categories**: Add new tool categories if needed

+### tools_list.md Update Checklist
+- [ ] Tool purpose and main function documented
+- [ ] Usage example provided
+- [ ] Proper categorization assigned
+- [ ] Environment variables listed
+- [ ] Error handling notes included
+- [ ] Performance considerations documented

 ## Code Quality Standards